fredcallaway/graphs-in-space/writing/thesis.md

 ![Area under ROC curve for different input types, collapsed across languages.](figs/roc-type.pdf){#fig:roc-type}

 ## Production
 As a second test, we use the task of ordering a bag of words---a proxy for production.
-A more direct test of production would be to generate utterances without any input, for example, by concatenating nodes in the graph based on transitional probabilities.
-However, the ordering task has two disadvantages: (1) it is difficult to evaluate the acceptability of generated utterances without querying human subjects; (2) speaking involves semantic as well as structural information, the first of which the present model does not attempt to capture.
+A more direct test of production would be to generate utterances without any input, for example, by concatenating arbitrary nodes in the graph based on transitional probabilities.
+However, this task has two disadvantages: (1) it is difficult to evaluate the acceptability of generated utterances without querying human subjects, and (2) speaking involves semantic as well as structural information, the first of which the present model does not attempt to capture.
 To avoid these problems, we follow previous work [@chang08; @mccauley14a] by using a word-ordering task to isolate structural knowledge.
 A bag of words is taken as an approximate representation of the thought a speaker wishes to convey; the syntactic task is to say the words in the right order.

 ### Ordering a bag of words
 We treat ordering a bag of words as an optimization problem, using the acceptability score described above as a utility function.
 The optimal but inefficient strategy is to enumerate all possible orderings of the words and choose the one with the highest acceptability score.
 However, with $n!$ possible orderings, this becomes intractable for longer utterances.
 As with parsing, we propose a greedy algorithm, very similar to the one used by @mccauley14a.
 As with parsing, production can be seen as forging a path through the graph; however in this case, the model must choose the order in which it visits the nodes.